PRemoteApp/Premote-Android/README.md

 <img src="https://user-images.githubusercontent.com/37747169/38216106-d74a953e-36da-11e8-9028-684ea87c70fa.png" width=200>
 <br>

-# PRemote-PC
+# PRemote-Android
-Remote PC controll application made during EUhack - Free Hacking
+Remote PC controll application made during EUhack - Free Hacking.
+This repository is Android side of PRemote.

 ### What is it?3
 PRemote is an application that allows you to control your from mobile.